ember-learn/ember-blog/content/the-ember-times-issue-73.md

 ## [DecEmber is Almost Here! 📆](https://github.com/ember-learn/guides-source/labels/DecEmber)

 <!--alex ignore special-->
 Are you wondering what to do with all your vacation time in December?
 We got ya covered!
 The Core Learning Team is sponsoring Dec**Ember**, a hackathon event specifically targeted at learning team efforts.
 Look for special issues marked “Dec**Ember**” from December 1st-31st.
-Of course there will be **prizes**, too!
+There will be **prizes**, too!
 Stay tuned for more details...

 P.S.
 You can also register for [24 Pull Requests](https://24pullrequests.com/) - giving back little gifts of code for the holidays! ❄️